Aline, Idaho

 Aline was the first settlement of Latter-day Saints in what is today Teton County, Idaho.
-It was formed in 1888.
+It was formed in 1888 and the Aline ward became known as the Pratt ward, named after its first bishop, a son of Parley P. Pratt.
 However, by 1901 it was overshadowed as the main town by Driggs, Idaho and virtually ceased to exist.